-In the book “Ikigai” by Hector Garcia and Francesc Miralles, the authors interview residents of a Japanese village that has the highest percentage of 100 year-olds (Centenarians) in an attempt to understand the secret to their long life and happiness.
+In the book “Ikigai” by Hector Garcia and Francesc Miralles, the authors interview residents of a Blue Zone in Japan that has the highest percentage of 100 year-olds (Centenarians) in an attempt to understand the secret to their long life and happiness.
 Not only do these centenarians out-live most people, they also tend to have fewer chronic diseases and better health.
 In the blog post below, I summarize key findings and implications for leaders.

 📖 First, a Quote From the Book:

 “You may grow old and trembling in your anatomies, you may lie awake at night listening to the disorder of your veins, you may miss your only love, you may see the world about you devastated by evil lunatics, or know your honour trampled in the sewers of baser minds.
 There is only one thing for it then — to learn.
 Learn why the world wags and what wags it.
 That is the only thing which the mind can never exhaust, never alienate, never be tortured by, never fear or distrust, and never dream of regretting.” – T.H.
 White